RanitManik/Frontend-App-Starter-Template/README.md

 - **React**: A powerful JavaScript library for building user interfaces.
 - **Vite**: A next-generation frontend tooling.
 It's fast and efficient, perfect for modern web development.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **TypeScript**: A superset of JavaScript that adds static types to the language.
 - **PostCSS**: A tool for transforming CSS with JavaScript plugins.
 - **ESLint**: Code linting to maintain consistent code quality.
 - **Prettier**: Code formatting to ensure a consistent code style.